-You're walking along, minding your own business, when suddenly – out of nowhere – your heart races.
+There you are, minding your own business, when suddenly – out of nowhere – your heart starts racing.
 It feels like it's beating out of your chest.
-You may even feel a bit lightheaded, and it feels like your heart is going to crash.
-You're worried you may have a heart attack, and your panic not knowing what to do next.
+You may even feel a bit lightheaded, and it feels like you’re going to pass out.
+You're worried you may have a heart attack, and you feel a rising sense of panic, not knowing what to do next.

 You may have had a heart palpitation – the term that doctors use to describe a rapidly beating heart.
-Heart palpitations can be a terrifying problem, but what may surprise you is that these palpitations are almost always completely harmless.
+It may feel like your heart’s beat has skipped or doubled-up.
+Heart palpitations can be terrifying, but what may surprise you is that these palpitations are almost always completely harmless.

 What Heart Palpitations Tell You About Your Anxiety

 Heart palpitations can affect anyone with anxiety.
-They're both a symptom and a cause, and are more common in those that suffer from anxiety attacks.
-Check out your anxiety profile (if you haven't taken my free anxiety test yet, do so first).
-You'll see information about what type of anxiety you're likely suffering from and what it means.
+They're both a symptom and a cause of anxiety, and they are especially common in those that suffer from panic attacks.

-Heart palpitations may be caused by "skipped beats" or caused by nothing at all.
-They can be caused by anxiety and they can occur for no reason and actually cause anxiety when they occur.
-Palpitations are a confusing and often distressing event that many people find causes them to feel as though something is terribly wrong with their heart.
+Heart palpitations can be caused by anxiety.
+At other times, however, they may occur for no particular reason and then go on to cause subsequent anxiety.
+Palpitations are a confusing and potentially distressing event and people may erroneously assume that something is terribly wrong with their heart.

 Understanding the Causes of Palpitations

-Panic attacks themselves can also cause palpitations.
-During a panic attack, two things occur that lead to rapid heartbeat:
+During a panic attack, two things occur that may elevate your heart rate:

 - Second, during panic attacks, people often have a tendency to hyperventilate.
 Hyperventilation also leads to an increase in heart rate.

 Yet panic attacks and anxiety themselves do not account for all of the palpitations.
-That's because palpitations may also occur for reasons unrelated to anxiety, but still affected by anxiety.
-For example:
+That's because palpitations may also occur for other reasons, such as: